COPS-IITBHU/sdg-site/content/blog/csoc21-frontend-week3-React.md

 ---
-title: Javascript Framework React - CSOC'21 Dev Frontend Week 2
+title: Javascript Framework React - CSOC'21 Dev Frontend Week 3
-date: 2020-06-22T11:51:59.091Z
+date: 2021-06-22T11:51:59.091Z
 description: "React is an open-source JavaScript library that is used for building user interfaces specifically for single-page applications by dividing the UI into composable elements."
-parentBlog: CSOC'21 Dev Frontend
+parentBlog: CSOC'21 Dev Frontend Week 3
 ---

 # Javascript Library React